Care For Your Little One’s Smile

 benefits of taking your child

-A pediatric dentist is a specialist in children’s dentistry that has received an additional 2-3 years of education and training outside of traditional dental school.
-Because of this additional education and specialized training, pediatric dentists are experts in treating deciduous teeth and anticipating potential complications that can arise in the future.
+A family dentist is a specialist in children’s dentistry that has received an additional 2-3 years of education and training outside of traditional dental school.
+Because of this additional education and specialized training, child dentists are experts in treating deciduous teeth and anticipating potential complications that can arise in the future.

 For example, prolonged pacifier use or thumb sucking can cause a host of future oral health problems.
-A pediatric dentist can help develop a plan to wean your child off of these behaviors, detect early signs of misalignment, and treat problems that have already developed.
+A Fort Mill child dentist can help develop a plan to wean your child off of these behaviors, detect early signs of misalignment, and treat problems that have already developed.

 Baby teeth are structurally different from permanent teeth because the enamel is thinner.
 General dentists do not receive specific training in how to treat these teeth without risking damage.

-A pediatric dentist is also trained in child development and psychology so they are great at making children feel comfortable, entertained, and help work with children who have anxiety or special needs.
+A children's dentist is also trained in child development and psychology so they are great at making children feel comfortable, entertained, and help work with children who have anxiety or special needs.

-Other benefits of visiting a pediatric dentist include:
+Other benefits of visiting a children's dentist include:

 - Familiarity with the stages of growth in early childhood